Nishritha-vemula/NEURAL-STYLE-TRANSFER/README.md

 The output image will maintain the content’s structure while adopting the style’s textures and colors.

 ## Results
 The model produces visually appealing stylized images combining content and style.
-Below is an example showcasing the input content, style images, and the final output.
+Below is an example showcasing the  final output.

 ![Image](https://github.com/user-attachments/assets/c6b5f277-c703-4289-b9c8-80dfe3edef5e)